AutoTrack/AutoTrack_inRails/README.md

 `GET '/vehicles/employee_user/:id'`

 Params:
-  * none
+  * id
-  * Returns array of all employee users.
+  * Returns array of all vehicles assigned to employee.

 Response:
   Status Code: 201 if successful, 422 if unsuccessful